yasirsharif/DP-200-Implementing-an-Azure-Data-Solution/instructions/dp-200-07_instructions.md

 1. Create a new HTTP dataset to use as a source

-1. Create a new ADLS Gen2 dataset sink
+1. Create a new ADLS Gen2 sink

 1. Test the Copy Activity